-RESIDENCE HALLS
+RESIDENCE HALLS GUIDANCE

-Excerpt from Residence Life Handbook, 2016; p.
-15, 22
+Excerpt from Residence Life Handbook, 2023-2024 ALCOHOL.

-ALCOHOL.
-THE POSSESSION OR CONSUMPTION OF ALCOHOLIC BEVERAGES BY PERSONS UNDER THE LEGAL AGE IS STRICTLY PROHIBITED.
+THE LEGAL AGE IS STRICTLY PROHIBITED.
 The legal age for possession and/or consumption of alcoholic beverages in the State of Texas is 21 years of age.
 For those of legal age, the possession and consumption of alcoholic beverages on any property owned and/or controlled by Sam Houston State University is limited to individual student residence hall rooms/apartments and areas specified in other published alcoholic beverage policies.
 Students of legal age who choose to consume alcohol in their rooms/apartments must keep their door closed.
 All residents and guests who are 21 years of age and choose to drink within a resident room/apartment are still responsible for their behavior and abiding by the Residence Life expectations and polices.
 All private parties held in student rooms/apartments must be confined to the specific room/apartment with the door closed.
 For safety reasons, no more than 8 people should be in a residence hall room or apartment and no more than 12 per suite.
 Any public advertisement of private room/apartment parties is prohibited.
-Residents under the influence of alcohol or other drugs, regardless of age, will not be allowed to participate in university housing sponsored programs.
+Residents under the influence of alcohol or other drugs, regardless of age, will not be allowed to participate in university housing sponsored events.

 If both residents of a room/apartment are under 21 years of age, no alcohol may be consumed or possessed in that room/apartment.
-If both residents of a room/apartment, even if they are empty.
+If both residents of a room/apartment are under 21 years of age, there can never be alcohol containers in the room/apartment, even if they are empty.
 Empty containers of alcohol may be considered evidence of prior consumption.
 At any given time, if there is a combination of 21(+) year old students (of which one must be an occupant of the room/apartment) and underage students in a room/apartment, there should only be one open alcohol container per 21(+) year old student.

-Each alcohol container must be disposed of before another is opened, otherwise, the minors in the room/ apartment are in violation of the alcohol policy.
+Each alcohol container must be disposed of before another is opened, otherwise, the minors in the room/apartment are in violation of the alcohol policy.
 The University Police Department will be called during EVERY alcohol incident/violation.

 If an alcohol violation takes place in a residence hall room or apartment, the occupants of that room/apartment will be fined \$100.00 for providing a habitat for illegal alcohol consumption and/or violation of the Residence Life Alcohol Policy.
-The occupants of the room will be responsible for all actions and guests whether the occupants are in the room/apartment at the time of the violation.
+The occupants of the room will be responsible for all actions of guests whether the occupants are in the room/apartment at the time of the violation.
+In addition, students that make a conscious decision to remain present during, or fail to report, illegal activities (being present during the presence or consumption of alcohol) will be found in violation of the Department of Residence Life alcohol policy.

 Possession of alcoholic beverages in public areas will be permitted only in the process of transporting the beverages to and from the resident's room/apartment.
 While in transit, the beverage must be in a closed container and the beverage container must be in a sack or a sealed box.
 Kegs, party balls and alcoholic beverages in punch form are not permitted in resident's rooms/apartments.
 The use of alcoholic beverages in any public area or any area accessible to the public, including hallways or lounges, is prohibited.

 Alcoholic beverages may not be brewed or distilled in residence halls/apartments.